infinum/android-handbook/sonarcloud.md

 # Sonarcloud

 Sonarcloud is a continuous code quality tool which analyzes your code and notifies you about common pitfalls.
-The idea behind sonarcloud integration is to keep the code base as clean as possible and to reduce the [https://infinum.co/the-capsized-eight/is-your-business-sinking-into-technical-debt](technical dept).
+The idea behind sonarcloud integration is to keep the code base as clean as possible and to reduce the [technical dept](https://infinum.co/the-capsized-eight/is-your-business-sinking-into-technical-debt).

 Sonarcloud support PR integration and it will block PR from merging if the quality report is bellow our standards.
 Sonarqube and sonarcloud is the same thing.
 Sonarqube is a self hosted solution while sonarcloud is cloud based code quality tool.
 There are small differences, but as far as we are concerned, they have the same features.